 - Go for a short test ride around your living room, garden or around the block

 - Work out what your balance foot is and what your power foot is.
-Personally, I always unclip my right and leave my left clipped in and up, ready to power away from junction.
-If you can learn to unclip your left then it means your foot won’t be on the ground on the side of traffic.
+Personally, I always unclip my right and leave my left clipped in and up, ready to power away from the junction.
+If you can learn to unclip your left foot then it means your foot won’t be on the ground on the side of traffic.

 - Unclip early before you have to stop, when you’re slowing and anticipate leaning towards the unclipped foot